birdwing/HA_Blueprints/README.md

 This is an automation Blueprint that generates actionable notifications from a Home Assistant To-do list.
 **Actions will still work even after Home Assistant is restarted!**
-These actionable notifications are sent every day at the time you specify, to the devices that you select.
+These actionable notifications are sent every day either all at once at the time you specify or 1 notification fore each to-do item at the time the item is due.
+Notifications are sent to the devices that you select.
 It will generate 1 notification for each passed due item, with the ability to mark the item as completed right from the notification.
 Once an item is marked completed the notification is cleared from *all devices* that it was sent to.
 That way everyone knows it was done.
 There is also an optional *When chore is completed* actions section.
 This allows you to define actions to run when any chore is marked complete (from the notification).
 There is also a variable called "todo_item" which holds the name of the completed action.
 Using this variable along with conditions it is possible to run different actions based on the name of the completed chore.